dunkar/ArchLinux-Installation/README.md

 ```shell
 pacman -Sy --noconfirm openssh && systemctl start sshd
 ```
-- From a networked computer with a bash shell, execute the `start.sh` script.
+- From a working computer with a bash shell and network access to the target system, execute the `start.sh` script.
-  Remember to configure the target system IP Address.
+  Remember to configure the target system IP Address or pass the last octet.
 - Upon completion of the `start.sh`, the target system will shutdown.
 Remove the installation media and start the target system.
 - Login using the default user account.